9tigerio/db2rest-web/docs/intro.md

 ### 1. Install JDK 21+

 Download JDK 21 or above.
 There are many flavors of JDK available from different vendors like Oracle, AWS, OpenJDK.

 Open JDK can be downloaded from here - https://jdk.java.net/21/.
-This article from https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/How-to-install-Java-21 provides a step by step guide to install OpenJDK 21.
+This article from https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/How-to-install-Java-21 provides a step by step guide to install OpenJDK 21 on Windows platform.

+Oracle JDK 21 can be downloaded and installed for various operating systems by following the instructions [here](https://docs.oracle.com/en/java/javase/21/install/overview-jdk-installation.html)

 ### 2. Download DB2Rest